Tailpipe Emissions from Electric Vehicles

 Electric cars have always come in and out of popularity since their creation.
 In 1900 they were popular as they were 28% of all cars created at that time says the American Census from 1905.
 As we have become more concerned over our environmental impact on our earth we have tried to find what we can do to save our planet.
-This has been by reducing plastic usage, recycling, and trying to cut down on using non reusable resources.
 The newest and most promising way to help save the environment is by bringing back these electric cars.
 With current technology these cars have advanced to now become better in many ways than traditional gas or diesel powered vehicles.
-The downsides is that these electric cars still find ways to run on gas, diesel, and even coal.
+The downsides is that these electric cars still find ways to run on gas, diesel, and even coal just as electric cars did over one hundred years ago.
 While many believe that these electric cars are going to save the earth we tend not to focus on the dirty side of clean energy.

 We have come to the conclusion that electric cars are going to save us even though this isn’t exactly correct yet.
+We have focused on eliminating gasoline cars instead of cleaning our energy.
 Coultura is an organization that’s target is to have a gasoline free America and has documents all of the states and countries playing to go electric with their vehicles.
 According to Coultura, nine of the fifty states in the US and even some countries around the globe are making plans to phase out gas powered cars.
 Some have even passed legislation to ban the selling of new gasoline powered cars by certain dates.
 New Jersey is an example of this as legislation has been made to ban the selling of new gas powered cars by 2040.
 Most countries are just making plans on the matter, while Ireland has started to propose legislation to do this by 2030.
 Norway is ahead of this as they plan on banning new electric cars by 2025 as already 60% of their vehicles are already electric.
 Iceland’s plan is to do this by 2030, but also plans to eliminate half of its gas stations by 2025.
-This overall is a fantastic push by these countries and many other to in order to try to help the environment and usage of fossil fuels.
+This should be good steps to help the environment but while patting ourselves on the back we have completely shifted our focus in the wrong direction.
 The only downside of patting ourselves on the back for these large leaps is that we don’t see the way in which electricity is produced.

 In the United States we tend to believe that our electricity comes from clean sources, but most of it does not.
-The percentages of electricity usage in the United States can be found documents by the US Energy Administration.
-According the the US Energy Administration, In the United States the total electricity produced is only made up of 17% renewable resources such as hydroelectric, biomass, geothermal, wind, and solar.
+Electric cars are powered by coal and natural gases which are fossil fuels.
+This produced the exact opposite result that we are trying to achieve, the only difference is that it does not produce direct tailpipe emissions.
+The percentages of electricity usage in the United States can be found in documents by the US Energy Administration.
+According to the US Energy Administration, In the United States the total electricity produced is only made up of 17% renewable resources such as hydroelectric, biomass, geothermal, wind, and solar.
 The rest is 20% nuclear, 23% coal, and 38% natural gases.
 Less than 1% of the energy was produced with petroleum.
-Cars than run on almost a quarter coal does not seem like the future, but they would be if this were to change.
+Cars then run on almost a quarter coal does not seem like the future, but they would be if this were to change.

-Our Usage of coal has thankfully decreased since about 2008 when our usage of coal was at its highest.
+Our Usage of coal has thankfully decreased since about 2008 when our usage of coal was at its highest but our usage of natural gas has just taken its place as its use in the production of energy has increased.
 The amount of electricity produced with coal in 2008 went from 1,986 billion kilowatt hours to 996 billion kilowatt hours in 2019.
-The usage of renewable energy has been growing sing the early 1950s, and the different kinds and effectiveness of renewable energy has also grew.
+The usage of renewable energy has been growing since the early 1950s, and the different kinds and effectiveness of renewable energy has also grown.
 Solar and wind power have skyrocketed in popularity since the early 2000s.
 This has been good results from the United States but still not enough to call electric cars clean energy, rather it is dirty energy.